-PROGRAM SUPPORT STAFF: Program support staff may include food service staff, classroom support trainees, receptionists, secretaries, data entry clerks, administrative assistants, and janitorial/custodial staff.
+PROGRAM SUPPORT STAFF: Program support staff may include food service staff, education trainees, receptionists, secretaries, administrative assistants, and others.
 They provide services that support the daily operation of the program.

 MENTAL HEALTH SPECIALISTS: All Head Start & Early Head Start programs have an "in-house" Mental Health Specialist.
 The Mental Health Specialist is a part of the Interdisciplinary Team.
 Mental Health Specialists work with children, parents and staff to promote overall social and emotional well-being.
 Services available for children: include but not limited to- Social Skills/self esteem building groups, music and movement and individual and family therapy.
 Mental Health Specialists also provide workshops and training for parents throughout the year.